Nico Williams pays tribute to Neymar after scoring in Euro 2024 final vs England

 Chelsea star Cole Palmer climbed off the bench to level the score for England after Williams' opener.

-But it proved inconsequential in the grand scheme of events as another substitute, Mikel Oyarzabal, this time for Spain, scored the match-winning goal in the 86th minute.
+This proved inconsequential in the grand scheme of events as another substitute, Spain's Mikel Oyarzabal, scored the match-winning goal in the 86th minute.

 The 2-1 win means La Roja become the most decorated side in the history of the European Championship with their fourth title overall, the Score reports.